-- (i) From the Welcome dialog, click on the icon Paper Archive to obtain the dialog shown in Figure 98, - (ii) Click on the explorer button and select the folder containing images to be archived.
-All image files in that file will then be listed as shown in the dialog, - (iii) Uncheck the boxes for the image files that are not required. - (iv) Click the command Archive to complete the process.
+- (i) From the Welcome dialog, click on the icon Paper Archive to obtain the dialog shown in Figure 98, - (ii) Click on the explorer button and select the folder containing images to be archived, All the image files will then be listed as shown in the dialog, - (iii) Uncheck the boxes for the image files that are not required. - (iv) Click the command Archive to complete the process.